D. B. Cooper: Robert Rackstraw

-Walter R. Reca
+Walter Reca

 Walter R. Reca (1933–2014) was a former military paratrooper and intelligence operative.
 He was proposed as a suspect by his friend Carl Laurin in 2018.
-In 2008, Reca told Laurin via a recorded phone call that he was the hijacker.
+In 2008, Reca told Laurin via a recorded telephone call that he was the hijacker.
 Reca gave Laurin permission in a notarized letter to share his story after his death.
-He also allowed Laurin to tape their phone conversations about the crime over a six-week period in late 2008.
+He also allowed Laurin to tape their telephone conversations about the crime during a six-week period in late 2008.
 In over three hours of recordings, Reca shared details about his version of the hijacking.
 He also confessed to his niece, Lisa Story.

 From Reca's description of the terrain on his way to the drop zone, Laurin concluded that he landed near Cle Elum, Washington.
 After Reca described an encounter with a dump truck driver at a roadside cafe after he landed, Laurin located Jeff Osiadacz, who was driving his dump truck near Cle Elum the night of the hijacking and met a stranger at the Teanaway Junction Café just outside of town.
-The man asked Osiadacz to give his friend directions to the café over the phone, presumably to be picked up, and he complied.
+The man asked Osiadacz to give his friend directions to the café by telephone, presumably to be picked up, and he complied.
 Laurin convinced Joe Koenig, a former member of the Michigan State Police, of Reca's guilt.
-Koenig later published a book on Cooper, titled Getting the Truth: I Am D.B.
+Koenig later published a book on Cooper, titled Getting The Truth: I Am D.B.
 Cooper.

 These claims have aroused skepticism.
-Cle Elum is well north and east of Flight 305's known flight path, more than 150 mi north of the drop zone assumed by most analysts, and even further from Tena Bar, where a portion of the ransom money was found.
+Cle Elum is well north and east of Flight 305's known flight path, more than 150 mi north of the drop zone assumed by most analysts, and even further from Tina Bar, where a portion of the ransom money was found.
 Reca was a military paratrooper and private skydiver with hundreds of jumps to his credit, in contradiction to the FBI's publicized profile of an amateur skydiver at best.
 Reca also did not resemble the composite portrait the FBI assembled, which Laurin and Osiadacz used to explain why Osiadacz's suspicions were not aroused at the time.
 In response to the allegations against Reca, the FBI said that it would be inappropriate to comment on specific tips provided to them, and that no evidence to date had proved the culpability of any suspect beyond a reasonable doubt.